Donal O'Donnell

-Donal Gerard O'Donnell (born 25 October 1957) is an Irish judge who is the Chief Justice of Ireland since October 2021.
+Donal Gerard O'Donnell (born 25 October 1957) is an Irish jurist who has served as the Chief Justice of Ireland since October 2021.
 He has served as a Judge of the Supreme Court of Ireland since January 2010.
 He practised as a barrister between 1982 and 2010, specialising in commercial law and public law.

 Early life

 He was born in Belfast, in 1957.
 He was educated at St. Mary's Christian Brothers' Grammar School, Belfast, University College Dublin, King's Inns and the University of Virginia.
 While attending University College Dublin, he won the 1978 Irish Times Debate with Conor Gearty for the UCD Law Society.
 He graduated from Virginia in 1983, where he wrote a research paper comparing equality under the US and Irish constitutions, supervised by A.E.
 Dick Howard.
 Janet Napolitano was also among the class of 1983.

-His brother Turlough O'Donnell SC is former Chairman of the Bar Council of Ireland.
+His brother Turlough O'Donnell SC is former chairman of the Bar Council of Ireland.
 He comes from a legal family, his father, The Rt.
 Hon Turlough O'Donnell PC, was a member of the High Court of Northern Ireland and of the Court of Appeal of Northern Ireland between 1971 and 1990.